4d/docs/website/translated_docs/es/Concepts/operators.md

 ### Short-circuit OR operator (||)

-The || operator returns the value of one of the specified operands.
+El operador || devuelve el valor de uno de los operandos especificados.
 The expression is evaluated left to right and tested for possible "short-circuit" evaluation using the following rule:

 Given `Expr1 || Expr2`: